On the geometry of synthetic null hypersurfaces: Introduction

 The synthetic \(\NC^{e}(N)\) condition requires that for any pair of probability measures \( \mu_0, \mu_1 \in \mathcal{P}(H) \) admitting a causal coupling, there exists a \( G \)-causal dynamical plan \( \nu \in \operatorname{OptGeo}_G(\mu_0, \mu_1) \) such that \( \U_{N-1}(\mu_t|\mathfrak{m}) \) is concave in \( t \), where \( \mu_t := (e_t)_\sharp \nu \) is the Wasserstein geodesic connecting $\mu_0$ to $\mu_1$ via the law $\nu$.

-This condition is inspired by the convexity-based characterizations of lower Ricci bounds for Riemannian manifolds obtained in~\cite{McCann, OttoVillani, CEMS, vRS} which led to the celebrated $\CD(K,N)$ spaces of Lott--Sturm--Villani~\cite{sturm:I, sturm:II, lottvillani}.
+This condition is inspired by the convexity-based characterizations of lower Ricci bounds for Riemannian manifolds obtained in~\cite{McCann, OttoVillani, CEMS, vRS} which led to the celebrated $\CD(K,N)$ spaces of Lott{--}Sturm{--}Villani~\cite{sturm:I, sturm:II, lottvillani}.

 The synthetic framework developed in the present work exhibits important stability and compatibility properties.
 Notably, we show that the \(\NC^e(N)\) condition is independent of the specific choice of gauge and reference measure within appropriate equivalence classes, see \Cref{T:invariance-NC-locally-compact}, thereby extending to the synthetic setting a property previously established in the smooth realm (see~\cite{CMM24a}, in particular Prop.~7.1.).
-Furthermore, under additional geometric assumptions such as null non-branching or local compactness, we prove that the sets of initial and final points \(\initial(H) \), \( \final(H) \) of the null generators of $H$ are negligible with respect to \( \mathfrak{m} \), a property crucial for the applications, see \Cref{T:initialpoints} and \Cref{P:extrimal-negligible}, respectively.
+Furthermore, under additional geometric assumptions such as null non-branching or tightness of the gauge, we prove that the sets of initial and final points \(\initial(H) \), \( \final(H) \) of the null generators of $H$ are negligible with respect to \( \mathfrak{m} \), a property crucial for the applications, see \Cref{T:initialpoints} and \Cref{P:extrimal-negligible}, respectively.

 In addition to foundational results, we demonstrate that the synthetic theory recovers the classical NEC in smooth settings.
 Theorems~\ref{thm:compatibilityNEC-NCe} and~\ref{T:compatibility-penrose} establish that if the classical NEC~\eqref{eq:NECIntro} holds, then the associated synthetic null hypersurface satisfies the synthetic \(\NC^e(N)\) condition.
 This compatibility is shown both in the presence of global cross-sections and for achronal boundaries of the form \( \partial I^+(A) \), even in the absence of smooth global coordinates.